RosettaCommons/RFdiffusion/README.md

 If you have run the previous PatchDock RifDock binder design pipeline, for the RFdiffusion paper we chose our hotspots to be the PatchDock residues of the target.

 ### Binder Design Scale
 In the paper, we generated ~10,000 RFdiffusion binder backbones for each target.
-From this set of backbones we then generated two sequences per backbone using ProteinMPNN-FastRelax. (described below) We screened these ~20,000 designs using AF2 with initial guess and target templating (described below).
-The larger the scale that you can go to, the more designs will pass your filters and the better your odds of identifying a binder experimentally.
+From this set of backbones we then generated two sequences per backbone using ProteinMPNN-FastRelax (described below).
+We screened these ~20,000 designs using AF2 with initial guess and target templating (also described below).

+Given the high success rates we observed in the paper, for some targets it may be sufficient to only generate ~1,000 RFdiffusion backbones in a campaign.
+What you want is to get enough designs that pass pAE_interaction < 10 (described more in Binder Design Filtering section) such that you are able to fill a DNA order with these successful designs.
+We have found that designs that do not pass pAE_interaction < 10 are not worth ordering since they will likely not work experimentally.

 ### Sequence Design for Binders
 You may have noticed that the binders designed by RFdiffusion come out with a poly-Glycine sequence.
 This is not a bug.
 RFdiffusion is a backbone-generation model and does not generate sequence for the designed region, therefore, another method must be used to assign a sequence to the binders.
 In the paper we use the ProteinMPNN-FastRelax protocol to do sequence design.
 We recommend that you do this as well.
 The code for this protocol can be found in [this GitHub repo](https://github.com/nrbennet/dl_binder_design).
 While we did not find the FastRelax part of the protocol to yield the large in silico success rate improvements that it yielded with the RifDock-generated docks, it is still a good way to increase your number of shots-on-goal for each (computationally expensive) RFdiffusion backbone.
 If you would prefer to simply run ProteinMPNN on your binders without the FastRelax step, that will work fine but will be more computationally expensive.